Mass Spectrometry Core

 Core Laboratory Manager, Mass Spectrometry Core

-Megan Gendjar, B.S., M.S.
+Megan Gendjar, M.S.

-Core Associate I, Mass Spectrometry Core
+Core Associate, Mass Spectrometry Core

 Molly Hopper, Ph.D.